MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Get started with the Common Data Service C# SDK

 ## Overview
-It's easy to get started programming against the Common Data Service (CDS).
+It's easy to get started programming against the Common Data Service.
 This topic walks you through getting a console application up and running.

 There are four key steps: